 To begin with, sweet potatoes are surprisingly low in calories – one medium spud is only 100 calories.
 Additionally, because they are made up of complex carbohydrates, they help you store energy that will keep you going throughout the day and avoid that late afternoon crash.

-Sweet potatoes are also high in Vitamin A, which helps play an important role in vision, as well as proper bone and immune system development, Vitamin C, which is essential for healthy tissue development and healing wounds, and manganese, which helps the body process nutrients and keep blood sugar low.
+Sweet potatoes are also high in Vitamin A, which plays an important role in vision, as well as proper bone and immune system development; Vitamin C, which is essential for healthy tissue development and healing wounds; and manganese, which helps the body process nutrients and keep blood sugar low.
 This, paired with sweet potatoes’ low glycemic index, makes them a good dietary choice for diabetics. *If you don't like sweet potatoes, you can easily recreate this recipe with any kind of potato you like.

 Love sweet potatoes?
 Check out this Healthy packed lunch idea - Quick & easy to-go lunch

 The healthy perks don’t stop there.
 Sweet potatoes are a good source of fiber, which helps keep you feeling fuller longer.
 The nutrient-dense tuber is also higher in antioxidants than many veggies, which may help reduce the risk of cancer and other chronic diseases.